faucetsdn/daq/docs/topologies.md

 The different top-level network topologies are:
 1. _Emulation_: This uses a built-in 'faux' device to test the DAQ suite itself.
 It is important to make sure this works properly to verify the basic install is sound.
 This is most useful for basic system sanity checks and system development.
-See the `misc/system.conf` or `misc/system_multi.conf` files for examples of how this is configured.
+See `misc/system_base.conf` or `misc/system_multi.conf` for examples of how this is configured.

 2. _Adapter_: This uses one or more physical USB interfaces to directly connect devices (no external switch).
 There is no particular limit on the number of devices that can be